Church Highlights – The week of April 5, 2021

 Crossway will gather together for a time of corporate prayer from 6:30-8:00 pm.
 We believe it is critical for the church to pray together for our members, for our community, and for our global missionaries (Acts 2:42, Eph 6:16-20, Col 4:2-4, 2 Thess 3:1).
-Come join us as we seek the Lord together.
+This week, we will be reading and praying through Revelation 18.
+Come join us as we seek the Lord together!

 Daily Bible Reading Plan